unicode-org/text-rendering-tests/README.md

 # Text rendering tests

-This is a test suite for text rendering.
+This is a test suite for text rendering engines.
 It is not easy to correctly display text, so we founded this project to help implementations to get this right.